 ** New SAT score estimates (1600 scale) were calculated using last year's averages on the 2400 scale.
 Scores were converted using the College Board's concordance table.

 Students whose admission applications are complete by either the first (November 1) or the second (January 1) deadline will receive full consideration for the University Honors Program.
-However, students who apply by the first deadline will receive notification by January 31, whereas those who apply by the second deadline will be notified by March 31.
+Students will be notified if they have been admitted into the University Honors Program by March 31.
 For more information, please visit http://z.umn.edu/honors or contact the Office of Admissions at 1-800-752-1000 or 612-625-2008.